tebben/geocodeur/README.md

 ### Water

+#### Process

-- Only water with primary name
+- Only picks features with primary name
-- Subtype is most of the time the same as class and not helpfull use subtype as subclass
+- Selects overture subtype as subclass
-- Features with lines are sometimes split up and also can represent the same feature, these need to be grouped and merged
-- Polygons are not directly split up but need to be grouped aswell when close and representing the same feature
+- Merges clusterable features into 1 feature (works for polygons and lines)

 #### ToDo

-We have features 'duplicated' as lines and polygons, remove a line if it's within a polygon with the same name and subclass
+- We have features 'duplicated' as lines and polygons, remove a line if it's within a polygon with the same name and subclass

 ### POI

+#### Process

-- Take all pois with confidence 0.4 or higher
+- Takes all pois with confidence 0.4 or higher
-- Add locality relation to pois
+- Adds locality relation to features

 ### Address

+#### Process

-- Combine street and number for name
+- Combines street and number for name/alias
-- Use address_levels for relations
+- Picks address_levels for relations

 ### Zipcode

-These are not official zipcode areas but generated from the address data.
+These are not official zipcode areas but are generated based on zipcodes from the address data.

+#### Process

-- Group addresses by zipcode and union geometries and create convex hull
+- Groups addresses by zipcode and union geometries and create convex hull as zipcode area

 #### ToDo